dice-cyfronet/atmosphere/doc/api/endpoints.md

 ## Get endpoint descriptor

 Method used by Taverna to include endpoint descriptor (WSDL or WADL) into Taverna workbench.
+If `#{descriptor_url}` parameter is available in the descriptor payload than it is converted into actual enpoint url.

 When user credentials are empty this method will return success only for Appliance Types with `visible_to` set to `all` endpoints.
 If user credentials are available than user is able to get endpoint descriptor for Appliance Types with `visible_to` set to `owner` or `developer` (if user is a developer).